oicr-gsi/shesmu/language.md

   all, and, none of the rows, respectively.

 and `Where` clauses can precede any of these.

+`First`, `Max`, and `Min` can also take a `Default` to prevent the entire group from being rejected:

+    Olive
+      Group
+          qc = Where workflow == "BamQC 2.7+" First path Default "/dev/null",
+            # Use the output file from BamQC as `qc`
+          fingerprint = Where workflow == "Fingerprinting" First path Default "/dev/null",
+            # Use the output file from fingerprinting as `fingerprint`
+          timestamp = Max timestamp
+        By project, library_name
+            # All scoped over project + library_name pairs
+      Group
+          chunks = List {library_name, qc, fingerprint}
+            # Create a tuple for each interesting file for each library
+            # in this project
+        By project
+      # And create on report per project
+      Run project_report With
+        memory = 4Gi,
+        project = project,
+        chunks = chunks;

 Often, the same data is duplicated and there needs to be grouping that uses the “best” value.
 For this, a `Pick Min` or `Pick Max` clause can get the right